Why not an LED Soldering Iron Bulb?

 As I am sure many of you reading this know, we’ve proven to make the best cordless soldering iron.
 Many of you also know that we do what we can to make you the best soldering iron available.
 From hand making cordless irons and tips here in America to testing absolutely every tip we send out.
 We here at Iso-Tip strive for perfection.
 Yet, a review from grayfurnaceman on YouTube raised a question that many people ask, why doesn’t Iso-Tip make use of an LED soldering iron bulb?
 That brings us to the question at hand.
-Why use an incandescent soldering iron bulb with all of the benefits of an LED bulb?
+Why use an incandescent soldering iron bulb with all the benefits of an LED bulb?
 The answer is kind of simple yet some of you may question it.
 The cost efficiency just isn’t there.
-The cost of a micro LED soldering iron bulb is significantly higher than just a simple incandescent.
+The cost of a micro-LED soldering iron bulb is significantly higher than just a simple incandescent.

 Click here to purchase our standard replacement bulb!